OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

 The environment name also gets passed through to Jira, as shown in the earlier example.
 Also note that multi-tenancy is fully supported and the deployment will show in Jira per tenant per environment name.

-The following diagram illustrates an un-tenanted deployment to Dev and then a tenanted deployment to Dev of the same version (the text is truncated in the screenshot, the alt text for the link reads `Deploy work-items test release 0.0.5 to Dev for Tenant A`)
+The following diagram illustrates an un-tenanted deployment to Dev and then a tenanted deployment to Dev of the same version (the text is truncated in the screenshot, the alt text for the link reads `Deploy work items test release 0.0.5 to Dev for Tenant A`)

 ![Jira Multi-Tenant progress](jira-multi-tenant.png)

 ## Deployment Task Log

 Once the Jira issue tracker is enabled and configured you will see blocks similar to the following appear in the log during your deployments.
-These show the state updates Octopus is sending through to Jira, and if you expand them the details include information on the work-item IDs etc for traceability.
+These show the state updates Octopus is sending through to Jira, and if you expand them the details include information on the work item IDs etc for traceability.

 The following illustrates where Octopus tried to send an _in_progress_, and then a _successful_, state change to Jira but was unable to. **This does not impact the Octopus deployment itself, it will still be considered a successful deployment.**